Nezteb/git-account-switcher/README.md

 # TODO

-- Figure out how to make executable named differently than the repo/package.
 - Implement `help`, `add`, `remove`, `switch`.
 - Figure out how to store usernames, key locations.
 Probably a config file.
 - Figure out how to check current git account.
 Probably with SSH key parsing (like the script does).